Skip to content

 • errors.VALIDATION_FAILED400 — payload fails schema validation against the model

-• errors.CONFLICT409 — transaction conflict (retryable)
+• errors.CONFLICT409 — storage-level transaction serialization conflict (retryable)

 • errors.IDEMPOTENCY_CONFLICT409 — reserved; not yet implemented (#91).
 Future contract: returned on collection create/update when the Idempotency-Key header is re-used with a different payload body